Place Work Knowledge

-The PWK research strand focuses on the processes that drive and sustain London’s creative and cultural economy; examining how innovation, knowledge production and exchange work in practice.
-The approach will reflect the diversity of London’s creative and cultural economy, including the pivotal role of educational institutions, public and curatorial institutions and extra-institutional clusters of creative activity.
+The Place Work Knowledge (PWK) research strand focused on the processes that drive and sustain London’s creative and cultural economy; examining how innovation, knowledge production and exchange work in practice.
+The approach reflected the diversity of London’s creative and cultural economy, including the pivotal role of educational institutions, public and curatorial institutions and extra-institutional clusters of creative activity.

-This strand of research will provide a rigorous understanding of the dynamism of London’s creative economy by looking at how it is nurtured, and the challenges that it faces.
-By focusing on a web of activity that maintains this creative ecosystem, this research strand will provide an evidence base for London’s policy development and delivery for the creative and cultural economy and its skills base.
+This strand of research aimed to provide a rigorous understanding of the dynamism of London’s creative economy by looking at how it is nurtured, and the challenges that it faces.
+By focusing on a web of activity that maintains this creative ecosystem, this research strand gathered an evidence base for London’s policy development and delivery for the creative and cultural economy and its skills base.

 Andy is a Fellow of the Royal Society of Arts, a Fellow of the Royal Geographical Society, and an Academician of the Academy of Social Sciences.
 He has worked in local radio and as an academic researcher.
 He has previously held academic appointments at Coventry University (Planning and Local Economic Development), Staffordshire University (Geography), University College London (Bartlett School of Planning), London School of Economics (Geography, and Urban Research Centre) 1998-2009, King’s College London (Department of Culture, Media and Creative Industries) 2009 – 2013.